-Best portable battery fans 2021
+Best portable fans 2023: Only these fans will do when you're on the move

-(Pocket-lint) - Whether you need a portable battery fan for camping, working outdoors or simply because you don't have a power outlet where you need it, there are plenty of different options to consider.
+Whether you need a portable battery fan for camping, working outdoors or simply because you don't have a power outlet where you need it, there are plenty of different options to consider.

 Since they all perform roughly the same job, the biggest thing to worry about when buying a battery-powered fan is simply the size and style you want for the job.
 Some are small, rechargeable units that can easily hook onto tents or air vents, while others are more powerful, self-standing and designed for offices or construction sites.

-Whatever your ambition is for your mobile air cooler, we're here to help guide you.
-Below, we'll detail some of the top options to consider at a range of different budgets.
+Whatever your ambition is for your mobile air cooler, we're here to guide you.
+Below, are some of the top options around to consider and at a range of different budgets, too.

 Odoland Camping Lantern & Ceiling Fan